 The U.S. State Department also pointed out that "dual nationals owe allegiance to both the United States and the foreign country.
 They are required to obey the laws of both countries.
 Either country has the right to enforce its laws, particularly if the person later travels there.
 Most U.S. citizens, including dual nationals, must use a U.S. passport to enter and leave the United States.
 Dual nationals may also be required by the foreign country to use its passport to enter and leave that country.
 Use of a foreign passport does not necessarily endanger U.S. citizenship.
 Most countries permit a person to renounce or otherwise lose citizenship."

-Perhaps, the more pointed question should be focused on the future generations -- children born on a foreign soil of U.S. citizen parents.
+Perhaps, a more pointed question should be focused on the future generations -- children born on a foreign soil of U.S. citizen parents.
 Would they be U.S. citizens automatically because their parents are U.S. citizens?

 That depends on time and circumstances, because there are certain conditions that must be met by the parents.
 Section 301 of the Immigration and Nationality Act states in part: